PrideChung/FontAwesomeKit/README.md

 ######FAKImageAttributeFont
 The value of this attribute is an UIFont object.
 Use this attribute to specify the icon font you want to use.
 You can pass the value to use another icon font.
 *Default: Use FontAwesome*

+##License
+FontAwesomeKit is available under the MIT license.
+See the LICENSE file for more information.